pubkey/rxdb/docs-src/custom-build.md

 ## PouchDB storage

-To call `createRxDatabase` you have to specify the storage engine which is used to store documents and run queries.
+To call `createRxDatabase` you have to specify the `RxStorage` implementation which is used to store documents and run queries.
-The pouchdb plugin contains everything needed to use [PouchDB](https://github.com/pouchdb/pouchdb) as underlaying storage engine.
-PouchDB itself works on so called `adapter` that determine where the data is stored.

 ```javascript
 import {